Alcohol Use: Know the Facts

 • For more information check out Stanford Children’s Health- Neonatal Abstinence Syndrome.

-Alcohol and Breastfeeding
+Alcohol and Breastfeeding/Chestfeeding

-• very young babies have immature organs which makes it harder for them to clear the alcohol from their bodies.
+• Very young babies have immature organs which makes it harder for them to clear the alcohol from their bodies.

-• alcohol may affect your baby’s sleep
+• Alcohol may affect your baby’s sleep

 How long does alcohol stay in my breastmilk?